 You take care of yourself and live a healthy lifestyle.
 You avoid risks as much as possible.
 But, accidents and injuries can still happen to us all.
 More than 1 in 4 people in their twenties are at risk of being made unable to work for a year or longer because of medical conditions and injuries.
 For many, disability becomes a new way of life.
+Sometimes though, injuries occur through no fault of their own.
+When people are injured because of another person’s negligence it can be quite hard to get back to normal life.
+One thing that you should do though in this situation is get yourself a lawyer (such as this Myrtle Beach Personal Injury Attorney) to help you out when you file a lawsuit.
+Don’t forget though that the most important thing to do though is try and get yourself back to normal.
 The feeling of your independence shrinking can be one of the most startling points of the transition.
 Is there any way to fight to get your independence back after a long term injury?

 Be active in your treatment

 Whether you aim to recover and rehabilitate as well as possible, or make efforts to control your condition, cooperating with your healthcare team is essential.
 You should be more than a patient, you should aim to be a partner.
 For instance, ask more about tests or the physiotherapy you might be prescribed.
 This will show your healthcare team that you are engaged and motivated.
 Then, they will be likely to match your attitude.
 If you have multiple sources of healthcare, keep records so that you can make your care as consistent as possible.